LoganGrant1999/startup/README.md

 # FanVote

 ## Elevator Pitch
-FanVote brings the excitement of live sports to your fingertips by letting you vote in real-time on who you think will win upcoming and ongoing games.
-Whether it's soccer, basketball, or any other major sport, users can see live updates, and engage in friendly competition with others.
-FanVote transforms sports watching into an interactive experience, making it fun to see how your votes stack up against your friends and the rest of the world.
+FanVote brings the excitement of NBA action to your fingertips, letting you vote on who you think will win upcoming basketball games.
+Engage in friendly competition with fellow fans and see how your predictions stack up against your friends and basketball enthusiasts worldwide.
+FanVote transforms following the NBA into an interactive and fun experience.

 ## Design Sketches
 **Sign In Page**